jerostax/Node-React_Emaily_App/README.md

 const GoogleStrategy = require('passport-google-oauth20').Strategy;
 ```

-- Create a new instance of GoogleStrategy :
+- Create a new instance of GoogleStrategy and delete the previous app.get() route handler that won't be necessary for our app :

 ```js
 passport.use(new GoogleStrategy());